anmaped/rmtld3synth/readme.md

 rmtld3synth toolchain: Synthesis from a fragment of MTL with durations
 ===========================================

-RMTLD3 synthesis toolchain allows us to automatically generate monitors and STMLibv2 specifications based on the formal language RMTLD3.
-RMTLD3 is a three-valued restricted metric temporal logic with durations that is able to reason about explicit time and temporal order of durations.
+The rmtld3synth toolchain is able to automatically generate cpp11/ocaml monitors and specifications in SMT-LIB v2 standard language from a fragment of metric temporal logic with durations.
+This logic is a three-valued extension over a restricted fragment of metric temporal logic with durations that allows us to reason about explicit time and temporal order of durations.

-Polynomial inequalities are supported by this formalism as well as the common operators of temporal logics.
-Existential quantification over formulas is also supported by the cylindrical algebraic decomposition (CAD) abstraction of such formulas into several conditions without these quantifiers.
+Supported by this formalism are polynomial inequalities (using the less relation <) and the common modal operators of temporal logics U (until) and S (since).
+The existential quantification over these formulas is also possible by adopting the cylindrical algebraic decomposition (CAD) method.
+This method is suitable to convert quantified formulas into several decomposed conditions without these quantifiers.

-Synthesis for Z3 SMT solver is another feature.
-It can be used to discard before execution several constraints involving duration and temporal order of propositions.
+For formula satisfiability checking, the tool is ready to synthesize the logic fragment into the input language accepted by the z3 SMT solver.It can be used to discard offline and before execution several constraints involving duration and temporal order of propositions.
-For instance, schedulability analysis of hard real-time systems can be done by specifying the complete problem in RMTLD3.
-First using rmtld3synth to synthesize the problem in SMTLibv2 and then using Z3 to solve it.
-The idea is to know if there exists a trace for what the RMTLD3 problem is satisfiable, otherwise, if the SMT gives unsatisfiable then it means that is impossible to schedule such system, which enforces the refinement by drawing a counter-example.
+For instance, schedulability analysis of hard real-time systems is possible by specifying the complete problem in RMTLD3.
+First using rmtld3synth to synthesize the problem in SMT-LIB and then using Z3 to solve it.
+The idea is to know if there exists a trace for which the RMTLD3 problem is satisfiable, or whether the SMT gives us an unsatisfiable answer meaning that is impossible to schedule such configuration.
+The latter enforces the refinement by drawing a counter-example.

 # Contents